longhorn/website/content/docs/1.7.0/advanced-resources/backing-image/backing-image-encryption.md

 > - `secret`: Specify the secret used to decrypt the backing image.
 > - `secret-namespace`: Specify the namespace of the secret used to decrypt the backing image.

+You can also clone and decrypt the backing image via UI
+1. Go to `Setting -> Backing Image` page and click `Create Backing Image` button.
+2. Select `Created From` to `Clone From Existing Backing Image` and select `Encryption` to `decrypt`.
+3. Input the `Secret` and `Secret Namespace` which required to decrypt the backing image
+4. Click `OK`

+{{< figure src="/img/screenshots/backing-image/decrypt.png" >}}

 ## Use an Encrypted Backing Image with an Encrypted Volume
 The secret used to encrypt the backing image and the volume must be identical.
 Once the encrypted backing image is ready, you can create the StorageClass with the corresponding backing image and the secret to create the volume for the workload.

 Example of YAML code for the encryption secret: